krakrukra/LocalTrack/README.md

 toolchain (compiler, linker, binutils) and it does use gcc specific extentions.
 it was successfully compiled and tested with arm-none-eabi-gcc version 12.2.1

-Depends on libgcc.a, which is included in this repository. linker script,
+Depends on libgcc.a, which is included in this repository.
+Linker script,
 startup code and openocd configuration files are included here as well.

 For easy in-field updates, you can use the DFU bootloader.
 There is a dfu